simocosimo/simocosimo.github.io/owt-wargames/narnia/narnia2.md

 ```
 remember the endianess!

 We have a shell!
-Now, you might me sad because the shell runs as narnia2 user (try the `whoami` command).
+Now, you might be sad because the shell runs as narnia2 user (try the `whoami` command).
 Don't worry, it is becaue we're using gdb and the debugger does things in the background when new processes are spawned (like the shell in this case).
 If you run it without gdb/gef you'll have the new password to add to your database with narnia-controller.sh!